martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 consistent and hence can be safely used as assumptions.
 However, virtually all theorems of univalent mathematics, e.g. in UniMath, have been proved without assuming them, with natural mathematical arguments.
-The formulation of theses principles in univalent mathematics differs from their traditional formulations in MLTT, and hence we sometimes refer to them as the *univalent* principle of excluded middle and the *univalent* axiom of choice.
+The formulations of theses principles in univalent mathematics differs from their traditional formulations in MLTT, and hence we sometimes refer to them as the *univalent* principle of excluded middle and the *univalent* axiom of choice.